 If you love bagels as much as I do, then it is time to take your love affair to the next level with homemade flavored cream cheese.
-I’ve got three recipes to get you started.
+I’ve got three easy and tasty recipes to get you started.

 I love bread products and of all of them one of my favorites is bagels.
 There is something truly special about how soft and chewy they are, but what can make them absolutely exceptional is what you put on them.